 Should I use Minoxidil along with Propecia or Avodart?

 The simultaneous use of minoxidil and Propecia, which directly inhibits the formation of DHT, may have some synergistic benefit in the treatment of hair loss, although the latter medication is significantly more effective.

 What are the side effects of Minoxidil?

-The most common side effect associated with minoxidil is itchy scalp.
-This is due largely to the the alcohol that is present in topical preparations of the drug.
+The most common side effect associated with minoxidil is an itchy scalp.
+This is due largely to the alcohol that is present in topical preparations of the drug.
 Side-effects of oral minoxidil may include swelling of the face and extremities, rapid and irregular heartbeat, lightheadedness, cardiac lesions, and focal necrosis of the papillary muscle and subendocardial areas of the left ventricle.
 There have been cases of allergic reactions to minoxidil or the non-active ingredient propylene glycol, which is found in some forms of topical Rogaine.